 - Healthy Places

 Ross's academic work has largely been concerned with the development of metrics to measure the impacts of different transportation investments on the spatial and social structure of urban areas.
 Recently the work on spatial and social structures has expanded to include metrics to gauge the sustainability and health impacts associated with different transportation plans and technologies.
 She is one among a very small number of researchers who are currently conducting pioneering work in the field of Health Impact Assessment using (HIA), a relatively new impact assessment tool.
-The Robert Wood Johnson Foundation (RWJF) has funded a number of research projects and continues to support her work.
+The Robert Wood Johnson Foundation (RWJF) and Pew Charitable Trusts funded much of her work in the health arena.
 Ross has conducted more than six HIAs.
 One HIA was conducted for the Atlanta beltline project, currently the largest redevelopment project in the United States.
 She has published extensively. and across a wide range of outlets.